-- 1) Ensure inclusive access to District programs, benefits, and postsecondary pathways for all students - Consistent with that commitment, the School District shall offer and afford every student and staff member equitable educational opportunities regardless of race, color, ancestry, creed, sex, sexual orientation, gender expression, gender identity, religion, national origin, marital status, disability, socio-economic status, or eligibility for special education services - Provide sufficient support and resourcing to enable each student to reach his or her individual potential, realizing that individual students may require differing amounts and types of support and resources to achieve this goal; - 3) Empower educators and staff to create a learning environment where all students, staff, and community members feel safe and valued in order to: - Promote student academic growth and achievement - Assist students to advance in their development of the Colorado Essential Skills Entrepreneurial Skills, Personal Skills, Civic/Interpersonal Skills, and Professional Skills - Bolster student mental wellness by increasing self-regulating behaviors, helpseeking, resiliency, healthy coping skills, and a sense of belonging - Develop student critical thinking and problem solving skills that are essential for postsecondary success
+- 1) Ensure inclusive access to District programs, benefits, and postsecondary pathways for all students - Consistent with that commitment, the School District shall offer and afford every student and staff member equitable educational opportunities regardless of race, color, ancestry, creed, sex, sexual orientation, gender expression, gender identity, religion, national origin, marital status, disability, socio-economic status, or eligibility for special education services. - 2) Provide sufficient support and resourcing to enable each student to reach his or her individual potential, realizing that individual students may require differing amounts and types of support and resources to achieve this goal; - 3) Empower educators and staff to create a learning environment where all students, staff, and community members feel safe and valued in order to: - Promote student academic growth and achievement - Assist students to advance in their development of the Colorado Essential Skills - Entrepreneurial Skills, Personal Skills, Civic/Interpersonal Skills, and

+Professional Skills - Bolster student mental wellness by increasing self-regulating behaviors, help-seeking, resiliency, healthy coping skills, and a sense of belonging - Develop student critical thinking and problem solving skills that are essential for postsecondary success

-Pursuit of these outcomes shall guide the Board and District staff in creating policies, crafting procedures, and making decisions related to District facilities, selection of educational materials, equipment, staffing, curriculum, and regulations affecting students and staff.
-Further, the District will develop and sustain a teaching and learning culture that addresses high expectations and supports for all employees and students while working to eliminate any misaligned and/or inequitable practices and situations.
-Further, the Board commits to developing and implementing systems and structures to support the critical evaluation of and, if necessary, restructuring of current curricular and instructional resources and student programming initiatives to ensure representation, accessibility, diversity, equity, and inclusion within all District-approved curriculum.
+Pursuit of these outcomes shall guide the Board and District This pursuit of equitable educational opportunity shall guide the Board of Education and School District staff in creating policies, crafting procedures, and making decisions related to School District facilities, selection of educational materials, equipment, staffing, curriculum, and regulations affecting students and staff.
+Further, the School District will develop and sustain a teaching and learning culture that addresses high expectations and supports for all employees and students while working to eliminate any misaligned and/or inequitable practices and situations.
+Further, the Board of Education commits to developing and implementing systems and structures to support the critical evaluation of and, if necessary, restructuring of current curricular and instructional resources and student programming initiatives to ensure- representation, accessibility, diversity, equity, and inclusion within all School District-approved curriculum.